mohsinalimat/presentation_2017-04-03_AlamofireRealm/README.md

-# Alamofire & Realm Demo

-This is a step-by-step walkthrough of my talk at [CocoaHeads Sthlm, April 3 2017](https://www.youtube.com/watch?v=LuKehlKoN7o&lc=z22qu35a4xawiriehacdp435fnpjgmq2f54mjmyhi2tw03c010c.1502618893412377), where I covered the following:
+This is a walkthrough of my talk at [CocoaHeads Sthlm, April 3 2017](https://www.youtube.com/watch?v=LuKehlKoN7o&lc=z22qu35a4xawiriehacdp435fnpjgmq2f54mjmyhi2tw03c010c.1502618893412377), where I covered:

 * Discussions about app setup and protocol-driven development
 * Using `Alamofire` to fetch data from a restaurant API (Yelp)
-* Mapping data with `AlamofireObjectMapper` and `ObjectMapper`
+* Using `AlamofireObjectMapper` and `ObjectMapper` to map API data to Swift objects
-* Persisting the data with `Realm` and use it as a database cache
+* Using `Realm` as a database cache, to store fetched API data
-* Retrying requests with Alamofire´s `RequestRetrier`
+* Using Alamofire´s `RequestRetrier` to retry requests
-* Adapting and decorating requests with Alamofire´s `RequestAdapter`
+* Using Alamofire´s `RequestAdapter` to adapt and decorate requests
 * Managing dependencies with Dependency Injection and [Dip](https://github.com/AliSoftware/Dip)

 In this post, I'll recreate this entire app from scratch, with some modifications.
-I will modify the code a lot and to use a fake, static API instead instead of the Yelp API.
-Read more on this further down.
+I will modify it to use a fake API instead of the Yelp API.
+More on this later.

 # Video